 By geographical data, we mean data with a geographical component that can be either X/Y coordinates, related to a spatial type (point, line, polygon) or linked to a geographical entity (postal code, region, state/province).
-This data is available via well-known governmental census based sources (StatsCan) to geographic data vendors producing traffic data (HERE Traffic Analytics), POIs and other business drivers (HERE, TomTom, Pitney Bowes, Environics Analytics).
+This data is available via well-known governmental census based sources (StatsCan) to geographic data vendors producing traffic data (HERE Traffic Analytics), POIs and other business drivers (HERE, TomTom, Precisely (formerly Pitney Bowes), Environics Analytics).

 In parallel, the advent of social data has also unveiled new perspectives.
 The wide collection of datasets implies a considerable number of variables and information ranging from general (average income, level of education, housing type) to specifics, such as monthly median amount spent on junk food.

 Looking for additional enrichment datasets?
 Korem experts can help you select the best dataset from our large data portfolio.

 In practice, our retail company can blend sales and transactions with the customers defined by their name and address.
 The next level is basically to answer these three questions: who are my customers, where are they, and how can I reach them (see picture below)?
 The responses will open new perspectives on how the company is dealing with their strategies in place and help them target their marketing efforts, going from the predictive to the prescriptive analytics.
 This is only possible by enabling data enrichment to their existing business data by blending geographical and non-geographical data using spatial tools (Decay analysis, spatial match or processing, clustering, etc.).